 The rapidly spreading Coronavirus disease (COVID-19) outbreak has been declared a pandemic by the World Health Organization (WHO).
-As the virus advances to all countries and the number of cases & deaths climb, the governments worldwide are fighting to curb the growth of this infectious disease.
+As the virus advances to all countries and the number of cases & deaths climb, governments worldwide are fighting to curb the growth of this infectious disease.
 The authorities are imposing:

-- Shelter-in-home, stay home, and no gatherings orders
+- Shelter-in-home, stay-home, and no gatherings orders

 - Local or national lock-down

-The effect of this sweeping phenomenon on the world economy including the medical tourism industry could be enormous.
+The effect of this sweeping phenomenon on the world economy, including the medical tourism industry, could be enormous.
 Medical tourists, Americans or Canadians, may wonder whether it is still safe to travel to Mexico for weight loss surgery, cosmetic surgery, dentistry, cancer, orthopedic, or any other procedure.